SAMARTHAGARWAL77/SAMARTHAGARWAL77/README.md

 - Data structures & algorithms (LeetCode regular!)
 - Delivering real-world impact

-Previously, I interned at **Salesforce** as a **Software Developer Intern**, where I contributed to production-grade solutions and embraced agile development.
+Previously, I interned at **Salesforce** as a **Software Developer**, where I contributed to production-grade solutions and embraced agile development.

 ---